coombunger/switcheo-code-challenge/problem5/crude/readme.md

 All parameters are mandatory, i.e. using `""` for `name` or `value` will update that property to become the empty string.

-Resources can only be updated by their creator.

 ```
 cruded tx crude update <name> <value> <id> --from <account> --chain-id crude
 ```